 - Reinforce these changes in your daily life.

 Getting more exercise is another popular resolution that is often broken as people struggle to prioritize their fitness against work, family, and everyday life.
-Research shows that physical activity has immediate health benefits; it can reduce anxiety, lower blood pressure, and improve quality of sleep to aid insulin sensitivity.
+Research shows that physical activity has immediate health benefits.
+Exercise can reduce anxiety, lower blood pressure, and improve sleep quality.
 To learn more about how to boost your success in keeping this resolution, visit the U.S. Department of Health and Human Services Move Your Way website.

-Another popular resolution that aligns with self-care is to quit smoking.
-According to the Centers for Disease Control and Prevention, it’s never too early to quit.
-There are plenty of tools to help you through it, including free assistance provided by your FEHB carrier.
+Another popular resolution is quitting smoking.
+According to the Centers for Disease Control and Prevention, it’s never too late to quit.
+There are plenty of tools to help you through quitting, including free assistance provided by your FEHB carrier.
 Over-the-counter nicotine replacement therapy products can make it easier to break a nicotine habit, but it’s always best to start by reaching out to your family doctor for advice.

-After all the holiday spending, many people are eager to get on top of their finances in the new year.
-Some want to get out of debt while others are more focused on building up their savings.
-Regardless of your financial goal, your Component Employee Assistance Program can provide consultation services or refer you to a screened financial counselor who, in a no-cost initial telephonic financial consultation, can provide you help in making your family budget.
+After holiday spending, many people are eager to get on top of their finances in the new year.
+Regardless of your financial goal, your Component Employee Assistance Program can provide consultation services or refer you to a screened financial counselor who, in a no-cost initial financial consultation, can provide you help in creating or updating your family budget.

-Whether you want to spend more time reading, have more quality time with your family, plan to learn a new skill, or take up a new hobby, the new year provides you with an opportunity to set goals for self-improvement.
-You might also consider removing activities that don’t support your lifestyle changes.
-Your Component Employee Assistance Program provides you and your family members with free, confidential, and professional consultation that can help you set these goals as you plan for self-improvement.
+Whether you want to spend more time reading, spending more quality time with your family, learning a new skill, or taking up a new hobby, the new year provides you with a great opportunity to set goals for self-improvement.
+Your Component Employee Assistance Program provides you and your family members with a free, confidential, and professional consultation that can help you set these goals as you plan for self-improvement.

 Tips for Success

-We aim to support you and your family with practical assistance for everyday issues that can arise in these challenging circumstances, and with support during times of crises and unexpected emergencies.
-For more information visit the Employee Resources website or contact the DHS Worklife team at email@example.com.
+We aim to support you and your family with practical assistance for everyday issues that can arise during these challenging circumstances, and with support during times of crises and unexpected emergencies.
+For more information visit the Employee Resources website or contact the DHS Work-Life team at email@example.com.